6112-fa25/6112-fa25.github.io/_pages/tutorials/autograder.md

 nav_order: 30
 ---

 We use Gradescope's autograding system to build and run your submissions.
+The autograder will build all projects using gcc (**not clang**).
+You should assume much of the C++20 standard is supported by our grading infrastucture.
+We are using gcc version 13.1, for more information on which features are supported look at [C++ 20 Support in GCC](https://gcc.gnu.org/projects/cxx-status.html#cxx20).

 ## Software configuration

-{: .note }
-If you are planning to use a different language, please let the course staff know on Piazza and we'll add support to the autograder.

 The autograder is running Ubuntu 22.04, with the following software:
-- JDK: openjdk 17.0.13
-- Scala: 2.13.16
-  - sbt: 1.10.7
+- openjdk: 11.0.28
 - Python: 3.10.12
-- Rust: 1.84.1
-  - rustc: 1.84.1
-  - cargo: 1.84.1
-  - rustup: 1.27.1
-- Typescript: 5.7.3
-  - npm: 10.9.2
-  - node: 22.13.1
+- gcc/g++: 13.1
-- GNU C/Cpp Compiler: 11.4.0
+- GNU Make: 4.3
 - CMake: 3.22.1
-- GHC (Haskell): 8.8.4
-  - cabal: 3.0.0.0
-- Ocaml: 5.3.0
-  - opam: 2.3.0
+- ANTLR4: 4.10.1

 Please make sure your submission is compatible with these versions, and that all other dependencies are self-contained in the project.
-If you are planning to use a different language, or need a dependency not listed where which is not feasible to package with your project, please contact the course staff.
+If you are planning to use a dependency not listed which cannot be installed via `apt` or `pip3` in `./build.sh`, please contact the course staff.

 The grading server will have network access when running tests, so you can download and install packages while running `./build.sh`.
-However, please do this responsibly, and try to avoid using network access in `./run.sh`.
+However, please do this responsibly, and avoid using network access in `./run.sh`.

 ## Hardware configuration

-The autograder will have at least one CPU core and 1.5 GB of memory.
+The autograder will have at least one virtual CPU core and 1.5 GB of memory.
+Autograder runs will timeout automatically after 40 minutes.